 - Continue weeding

 - Check for pests and disease, treating accordingly

 - Water bulbs as they start to appear

 - Plant summer bedding plants such as begonia, sweet peas, busy lizzies and geraniums

 - Sow lawn seed where needed or over-seed to help encourage vigorous regrowth

 - Get the mower out and start regular trims

-Visit wilko.com and shop our fantastic garden range.
+Visit wilko.com to shop our fantastic garden range online.